With Dialpad, you get the freedom to work from anywhere on the Android device you use daily.

-Let's take a look at your first steps in getting started with the Android app.
-Ready to skip ahead to our user guide?
+Let's take a look at your first steps in getting started with Dialpad for Android.

 Step 1: Verify Your Number